gve-sw/GVE_DevNet_WebexDevicesExecutiveRoomQuadCamSwitcherMacro/README.md

 * Javascript
 * xAPI

+## Requirements
+* Devices must be running RoomOS 10.8 or later

 ## Installation/Configuration
 This sample includes 2 macros that are installed on separate Webex Codecs to work in conjunction to cover a large executive room with 2 QuadCam cameras given the limitation that only 1 QuadCam can be connected to a codec.
 The first QuadCam is connected to the main codec (typically a Webex Codec Pro) and the second one to the auxiliary codec (typically a Webex Codec Plus) which in turn has it's HDMI 1 video output connected to the main codec into it's HDMI 2 input.